 Gradually, other German cities started to organise their own Oktoberfests too, and today you can celebrate it in many German cities.
 Each Oktoberfest in Germany has its own characteristics but two things always stay central: traditional dress and beer.

-This year the Oktoberfest starts officially at 12am on Saturday 21 September and lasts until 11:30pm on Sunday 6 October.
+In 2023 the Oktoberfest starts officially at 12am on Saturday 16 September and lasts until 3 October.

 During the festival, the tents open at 10am during weekdays and 9am on weekends and public holidays.
 Last beers are served at 10:30pm with the tents closing at 11:30pm.
 Exceptions are the Käfer Wiesn-Schänke (or Käfer tent) and Kuffler’s Weinzelt (one of the wine tents but where you can also get beer) which stay open till 1am with last calls at 12:30am.